-Appointment of a manager – a ‘fault-based’ right
+Appointment of a manager – a ‘fault-based’ right for leaseholders

 Appointment of a manager is a ‘fault-based’ right, which means individual leaseholders can exercise their right to apply to the First-tier Tribunal to appoint a manager if they consider the management of the block to be unsatisfactory.